 For instance, you can organize meetings where employees relay ideas and projects they are working on.
 This sense of ownership and respect will retain employees and make them enjoy their work more.
 The individuality-focused culture will also attract new talent.

-To attract and retain quality talents, you also need to be more flexible with work hours and compensation models.
+You must be more flexible with work hours and compensation models to attract and retain quality talent.
 A professional worker may not be willing to stay if he/she thinks work pressure will affect their personal life.
 Let the workers know they have a say over how they manage their time as long as they are productive.

 4. Provide Satisfactory Rewards and Benefits

 Yes, your salary and benefits need to be competitive.
 But candidates are not only looking for the highest salary when considering a company.
-Let workers feel valued, appreciated, and recognized for their efforts with external non-monetary rewards like public recognition, bonuses, gift certificates, and awards.
-Keep staff feeling motivated by organizing regular team-building activities within and outside the workplace.
+Let workers feel valued, appreciated, and recognized for their efforts with external non-monetary rewards like gift cards for employees, public recognition, bonuses, gift certificates, and awards.
+Keep staff motivated by organizing regular team-building activities within and outside the workplace.

 Professional workers also appreciate comfortable work environments.
 Set up a benefits program to attract top talent and accommodate your workforce.
 These include: